Bedouin: Palestine

 Palestinian Bedouins were originally from the Negev Desert.
 In the course of the 1948 Palestine war, they fled or were displaced from their land.
-Other Bedouins were expelled from the Negev in 1953 and had relocated to the West Bank, which at the time belonged to Jordan.
+Other Bedouins were expelled from the Negev in 1953 and relocated to the West Bank, which at the time was under the administration of Jordan.
 Today, there are 40,000 Bedouins in the whole of the West Bank, including 27,000 people under Israeli military control in Area C. Unlike Negev Bedouins, West Bank Bedouins are not Israeli citizens.
 Bedouin communities in the West bank have been targeted with forcible relocations to townships to accommodate the growth of illegal Israeli settlements on the outskirts of East Jerusalem.
 Bedouins also live in the Gaza Strip, including 5,000 in Om al-Nasr.
 However, the number of nomadic Bedouins is shrinking and many are now settled.